 Tips to help you on your way to getting published

 Congratulations!
 You've completed the long, arduous task of writing a novel.
-You have an error-free manuscript, and we've helped you put together a winning query package.
+You have an error-free book, and we've helped you put together a winning query package.

 "Now what?" you ask.